cs-uob/COMSM0085/exercises/part1/src/posix1/install.md

 To exit the virtual machine, type `exit` which will get you back to the shell on the host machine.
 On the host, `vagrant halt` cleanly shuts down the virtual machine.

-Promise yourself that you will always do this before turning off your computer, if you have been using vagrant!
+Promise yourself that you will always do this before turning off your computer, if you have been using Vagrant!

 ## Running on a lab machine

 Vagrant is already installed on the lab machines in MVB 2.11, so you can remotely log in and launch a box from there.
-This will get you exactly the same alpine environment as if you run on your own machine, and everyone should try this out too.
-If for some reason you cannot run vagrant on your machine, then as long as you have an internet connection you should still be able to run it on the lab machines.
+This will get you exactly the same Debian environment as when you run it on your own machine, and everyone should try this out too.
+If for some reason you cannot run Vagrant on your machine, then as long as you have an internet connection you should still be able to run it on the lab machines.

 First, we connect to a lab machine: open a terminal and run the command `ssh lab` that you configured in the previous exercise on SSH.